Patrick Wisdom Player Props: Cubs vs. Cardinals

-The Chicago Cubs, including Patrick Wisdom and his .682 slugging percentage over his past 10 games, battle starting pitcher Jordan Montgomery and the St. Louis Cardinals at Wrigley Field, Sunday at 2:20 PM ET.
+Patrick Wisdom -- with a slugging percentage of .684 in his past 10 games, including three home runs -- will be in action for the Chicago Cubs against the St. Louis Cardinals, with Jordan Montgomery on the mound, on July 28 at 8:15 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Cardinals.
+He had a hitless showing in his previous game (0-for-2) against the Cardinals.

 Patrick Wisdom Game Info & Props vs. the Cardinals